pachecobruno/aries-data/README.md

 #### Testing
 For consistency, all activites should use [tape](https://github.com/substack/tape) for testing.
 You should split the functionality and logic of your integration into separate functions on your activity.
 These functions should be pure and operate on nothing but its input values, then return some result that can be tested.
 Ideally, your `onTask` function should just be the glue between the other testable functions of your activity.
 - `npm run test`

+#### Putting it all together
+Typically, adding a new "integration" may only involve writing a single activity that will be chained to already existing activities to produce the desired workflow.
+For example, if you need to get salesforece API data to redshift, you should only need to write the `aries-activity-salesforce-source` activity.
+When running as a workflow, your new `aries-activity-salesforce-source` could read data from salesforce and write the json response objects to an s3 object.
+The next activity, `aries-activity-json-to-csv` could transform the data from json objects to csv, and load the result to a new s3 object.
+Finally, `aries-activity-redshift-sink` could use the csv output and efficiently load the data using the `COPY` command.

+Workflows are not limited in the amount of activities required.
+The typical workflow is three steps, but as the project evolves, workflows could contain many steps, with new features like transformations, and enrichment.
+They could even branch and take multiple paths, working on things concurrently.

 ## Roadmap
 - [ ] Better support for JSON serialization for `onTask` return values.
 Some activities might need to output multiple files as its output, and other activities may need to recieve multiple file names.